beasleyz/42_Fillit/README.md

 ### Contributions

-Fillit was a group project that I worked on with [Claudio Davila][2].
+Fillit was a group project that I worked on with [Claudia Davila][2].
 Basically, we approached the project by dividing the work into two parts:

 * reading the input (which included error checking and storing the data necessary)
 * and the solving algorithm that would find the smallest square grid and place the tetriminos.